markriggins/dockerfy/README.md

 ### Running Commands
 The -run option gives you the opportunity to run commands **after** the overlays, secrets and templates have been processed, but **before** the primary program begins.
 You can run anything you like, even bash scripts like this:

-	dockerfy  \
+	$ dockerfy  \
 		-run rm -rf /tmp/* -- \
 		-run bash -c "sleep 10, echo 'Lets get started now'" -- \
 		nginx -g "daemon off;"

 All options up to but not including the '--' will be passed to the command.
-You can run as many commands as you like, they will be run in the same order as how they were provided on the command line, and all commands must finish **successfully** or dockerfy will exit and your primary program will never run.
+You can run as many commands as you like, they will be run in the same order as how they were provided on the command line, and all commands must finish **successfully** or **dockerfy** will exit and your primary program will never run.

 ### Starting Services
 The -start option gives you the opportunity to start a commands as a service **after** the overlays, secrets and templates have been processed, and all -run commands have completed,  but **before** the primary program begins.
 You can start anything you like as a service, even bash scripts like this:

-	dockerfy  \
+	$ dockerfy  \
 		-start "bash -c "while true; do rm -rf /tmp/cache/*; sleep 3600; done" -- \
 		nginx -g "daemon off;"

 All options up to but not including the '--' will be passed to the command.
-You can start as many services as you like, they will all be started in the same order as how they were provided on the command line, and all commands must continue **successfully** or dockerfy will stop your primary command and exit, and the container will stop.
+You can start as many services as you like, they will all be started in the same order as how they were provided on the command line, and all commands must continue **successfully** or **dockerfy** will stop your primary command and exit, and the container will stop.

 ### Reaping Zombies